 Sub-Standard 3.1.
-Personal and organizational health Yes Rather Rather N/A literacy is understood as an essential 76ves no No professional competence for all staff 100% 51-75% 26-50% 0-25% working in the organization.
-Indicator 3.1.1.
+Personal and organizational health literacy is understood as an essential professional competence for all staff working in the organization.
+Yes 76-100% Rather Yes 51-75% Rather No 26-50% No 0-25% N/A Indicator 3.1.1.
 Documents such as job descriptions, selection criteria for applicants, staff development plans etc. include health literacy as a main competence.
 Comments: Click here to enter text.
 Indicator 3.1.2.
-The organization ensures that staff especially those with patient contact and new staff - are trained in health literacy and patient-centred communication.
+The organization ensures that staff - especially those with patient contact and new staff - are trained in health literacy and patient-centred communication.
 Comments: Click here to enter text.